 “Nothing can compete with a great product solving a big problem,” he said.
 PR and marketing are good tools, and going to events to network greatly helps, but at the end of the day, your startup’s solutions should speak for themselves.

-Innovation Land 2017 in Medellin, Colombia was organized by ANDI, and as I mentioned in previous article, if you ever visit the “City of Eternal Spring” and attend an event hosted by ANDI, Jonathan is the point of contact for making connections and getting things done!
+Innovation Land 2017 in Medellin, Colombia was organized by ANDI, and as I mentioned in a previous article, if you ever visit the “City of Eternal Spring” and attend an event hosted by ANDI, Jonathan is the point of contact for making connections and getting things done!

 View Comments